(Article 1.29 and all criteria in Article 16 a (1) of Directive 2004/24/EC)

 Instructions on labelling and package leaflet including specific instructions

-The following matters should also be taken into account: The active agent is the herbal medicinal product as a whole; the strength of the active agent is only indicated in combination with the trade name when the compound or group of compounds causing the therapeutic effect is known; a Vnr number is not used; the registration number follows the format R xxx FI; obligatory additional labelling ’PERINTEINEN KASVIROHDOSVALMISTE – TRADITIONELLT VÄXTBASERAT LÄKEMEDEL’ [Traditional herbal medicinal product] and ’Ota yhteys lääkäriin, jos oireet jatkuvat tai jos hoidon aikana esiintyy haittavaikutuksia’ [Contact a physician if the symptoms continue or if you experience adverse effects during the treatment]
+The following matters should also be taken into account: The active agent is the herbal medicinal product as a whole; the strength of the active agent is only indicated in combination with the trade name when the compound or group of compounds causing the therapeutic effect is known; a Vnr number is needed to all herbal medicinal products and traditional herbal medicinal products; the registration number follows the format R xxx FI; obligatory additional labelling ’PERINTEINEN KASVIROHDOSVALMISTE – TRADITIONELLT VÄXTBASERAT LÄKEMEDEL’ [Traditional herbal medicinal product] and ’Ota yhteys lääkäriin, jos oireet jatkuvat tai jos hoidon aikana esiintyy haittavaikutuksia’ [Contact a physician if the symptoms continue or if you experience adverse effects during the treatment]